thegrumpys/odop/docs/Help/htt.md

 do not be concerned about a "You don't have any apps." message on your personal Okta home page.
-Once you have established a password, simply [launch the ODOP:Spring app](../Help/launchODOP) in order to get to the sign-in page.
+Once you have established a password, simply [launch the ODOP:Spring app](../Help/launchODOP) and click the "Sign In..." button in the upper left in order to get to the sign-in page.
 It is also possible to launch the app from the SpringDesignSoftware.org home page, Getting Started page or any of the three spring type pages.